top of page

 As we worked through each section of Species Products, we discovered each piece required its own set of problem solving.

-For example, each Species Product had its own set of Seed Factors, which determined how much seed should be used when planting.
-Each of the 8 nurseries had their own definitions for each factor and used them differently.
+For example, each Species Product had its own set of "Seed Factors," a percentage they used to affect the calculation behind the total weight of seed.
+Each of the 8 nurseries used its own language for each factor and changed the calculation based on its definition.

 © 2025 by Ronan Malone